HERE'S FIVE ROCKIN' CLASSICS as recommended by The Cramps Lux Interior & Poison Ivy.

 often sordid rock 'n' rollercoaster has never taken them close to the

-The Cramps, you'll know that their
+mainstream If you do know The Cramps, you'll know that their

 earliest sleazy emissions - horribly twisted, hysterical resuscitations of